maakbarofficial/resti-php/README.md

-# RESTI PHP - A Framework For Building REST APIs using PHP
+# RESTI PHP - Build REST APIs using Core PHP

 A lightweight REST API framework and TODO application backend built in core PHP, mimicking Express.js-style routing.
 The API supports user authentication with JSON Web Tokens (JWT), role-based authorization (user and admin roles), and CRUD operations for TODO items.
 It uses a MySQL database with PDO and includes migrations for easy setup.